AlanFreed/PhysicalSystemsOfUnits.jl/README.md

   * ==, ≠, + and -

-Operators == and ≠ test to see if the powers of like physical units are the same or not and if their units are of the same kind, as appropriate; for example, CGS_ACCELERATION == SI_ACCELERATION would return false because one unit is CGS and the other is SI, whereas isEquivalent(CGS_ACCELERATION, SI_ACCELERATION) would return true because they are both the same kind of unit.
+Operators == and ≠ test to see if the powers of like physical units are the same, or not, and if their units are of the same kind, as appropriate; for example, CGS_ACCELERATION == SI_ACCELERATION would return false because one unit is CGS and the other is SI, whereas isEquivalent(CGS_ACCELERATION, SI_ACCELERATION) would return true because they are both the same kind of unit.
 Operator + adds unit exponents whenever two physical fields are multiplied, and operator - subtracts unit exponents whenever one physical field is divided by another.

 Base methods that are extended include: